 Finally, the harms to society that flow from polygamy include: threats to the social order and a greater need for social supports as women lacking education and opportunity to enhance themselves, as well as their children, find themselves impoverished upon divorce or the death of their husbands; harms to good citizenship; threats to political stability; and the undermining of human dignity and equality.

 In other words, women cannot chose for themselves whether or not they wish to enter into a polygamous marriage, and if they foolishly do, they will become poor and isolated, and their children will share in their suffering.
 Meanwhile, hordes of men will be rutting about due to either a lack or an excess of angel in the house.
 The list of harms appears to be terribly patriarchal, and reminiscent of decades old and discredited arguments against pornography: It always exploits women, and men become rapists on viewing it.
-Curiously, the ruling has been widely praised as a victory for women, even though it is ensuring the patriarchy of the state.
+The ruling has been widely praised as a victory for women, even though it is ensuring the patriarchy of the state.
 This troubling approach has been questioned.

 And what has this all to do with censorship?
 The rationale behind modern censorship is that weaker people need to be protected.
-Children are obviously considered weaker people, and thus most of the effort behind film rating is to ensure children do not see what they apparently cannot handle.
+Children are considered weaker people, and thus most of the effort behind film rating is to ensure children do not see what they apparently cannot handle.
 Historically, women have also been considered weaker and in need of special protections.
 In the 1980s in Ontario, there was an effort to ensure any film that had female victims of violence have a special warning, in addition to any gender-neutral warnings of violence.